The 10 most innovative social media companies of 2020

 For giving notable people like Kerry Washington and Jennifer Lopez the ability to text their fans—and receive texts back

 Launched in summer 2019, this text-based social platform provides celebrities, artists, and their fans a walled garden to connect, away from the prying eyes of trolls, and providing the stars with more information about their fans—age, location, and so forth—than they’re able to get from traditional social like Facebook, Twitter, or Instagram.
-So far, Community has kept its numbers deliberately low, less than a thousand celebrities and artists, but it’s an impressive cross section, including Ashton Kutcher (also an investor) Kerry Washington, Dwayne Johnson, Amy Schumer, Paul McCartney, Ninja, and more.
+So far, Community has kept its numbers deliberately low, less than a thousand celebrities and artists, but it’s an impressive cross section, including Ashton Kutcher (also an investor) Kerry Washington, Tony Hawk, Amy Schumer, Paul McCartney, Ninja, and more.
 Star music manager and Kutcher’s investment partner in Sound Ventures Guy Oseary told Fast Company, “The point is now we don’t have to rely on platforms that share all of our information that don’t give [artists] the information directly.
 They’re all great platforms for broadcast.
 We all need them.
 We all use them.
 They’re awesome.
 But if I want to have a more meaningful, more direct connection, [Community] is the platform of the future.”

 3. Pinterest